50 Cent: 2015–2021: Street King Immortal, bankruptcy, and departure from Interscope

+2021–present: Focusing on acting and media production, Super Bowl LVI halftime show performance

 In May 2021, Curtis Jackson moved to Houston.
 This was thought to be for lower taxes, no income tax, and for the rapper scene, as well as other ventures such as writing new screenplays.
 Also, Jackson, Horizon United Group, and Houston Independent School District began a partnership on a project that would help high school students learn the business skills that define successful entrepreneurship.

 While living in Houston, Curtis Jackson was in the process of writing screenplays for new crime shows.